kjames1a/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Bundled using Vite** - I completed bundling with Vite.
-- [x] **Components** - Login and chat are all components with mocks for login and WebSocket.
-Selecting the sign in and register buttons will bring the user to the 'Blind Boxes' page.
-The collection page is showing the database that will store what figures users receive from the blind boxes.
-The chat page has placeholders for where the websocket will be used and placed.
+- [x] **Components** - Login and Chat are both components with mock implementations for login and WebSocket.
+Selecting the Sign In and Register buttons will navigate the user to the 'Blind Boxes' page.
+The Collection page displays the database where figures obtained from blind boxes will be stored.
+The Chat page contains placeholders for where the WebSocket functionality will be implemented.
 - [x] **Router** - Routing between login and blind boxes components as well as routing between collection and chat.

 ## 🚀 React part 2: Reactivity